 - Which lawful basis can I use for testing employees?

-- What do I need to tell my staff?
+- What do I need to tell my staff about testing?

 - How often should I check for symptoms or test employees?

-- My organisation provides or has commissioned a testing service for its employees.
+- My organisation provides or has commissioned a testing service for our employees.
 What information do I have to provide to employees about results?

 - Some staff already have the results of tests that they have arranged for themselves.
 What are the data protection considerations if they tell me these results?

-- Can I keep lists of employees who either have symptoms or have been tested as positive?
+- Can I keep lists of employees who either have symptoms or tested as positive?

 - How do I ensure I don’t collect too much data?

-- Can I share the fact that someone has tested positive with other employees?
-What do I need to consider if I am planning to disclose this information to third parties?
+- Can I share the fact that someone has tested positive with other employees, and what do I need to consider if I am planning to disclose this information to third parties?

 - How do I ensure that staff are able to exercise their information rights as part of this process?

-When they return to work, I want to carry out tests to check whether my staff have symptoms of COVID-19 or the virus itself.
+I want to carry out workplace tests to check whether my staff have symptoms of COVID-19 or the virus itself.
 Do I need to consider data protection law?

 Yes.
-You will be processing information that relates to an identified or identifiable individual, so, you need to comply with the GDPR and the Data Protection Act 2018.
+You will be processing information that relates to an identified or identifiable person, so you need to comply with the UK GDPR and the Data Protection Act 2018.
 This means that you will need to handle information lawfully, fairly and transparently.
-Personal data that relates to health is more sensitive and is classed as ‘special category data’ so it must be even more carefully protected.
+Personal data that relates to health is sensitive and is classed as ‘special category data’, and requires additional safeguards.

-Data protection law does not prevent you from taking the necessary steps to keep your staff and the public safe and supported during the present public health emergency.
-But it does require you to be responsible with people’s personal data and ensure it is handled with care.
+Data protection law does not prevent you from taking the necessary steps to keep your staff and the public safe, including during the pandemic.
+As part of this activity you need to be responsible with people’s personal data, ensuring that you handle it with care.

-How do I decide if symptom checking, testing and the processing of health data of employees is necessary?
+How do I decide if symptom checking, testing and the processing of employee health data is necessary?

-To help you decide whether measures such as collecting employee’s health information or asking staff to be tested for COVID-19 are necessary, you should consider the specific circumstances of your organisation and workplace, including:
+To help you decide whether measures such as collecting employee health information or asking staff to be tested for COVID-19 are necessary, you should consider the specific circumstances of your organisation and workplace.
+These include: